 At the center of the Cyclades complex, Mykonos is known for its magnificent beaches and immaculately whitewashed sugar-cube houses with splashes of sky blue and jade green.

-What to Do: It’s never a bad time to hit the beach in Mykonos, where natural beauty and sunshine await.
+It’s never a bad time to hit the beach in Mykonos, where natural beauty and sunshine await.
 From Agrari Beach to Fokos Beach, there will be plenty of time to stretch out with a book and glass of something fruity.
-On the quieter side of the island, you’ll be able to explore narrow winding alleys full of tempting boutiques in the labyrinth of Old Town, as well as marvel at the many Mykonos windmills, churches and lighthouses.
+On the quieter side of the island, you’ll be able to explore narrow winding alleys full of tempting boutiques in the labyrinth of Old Town, as well as marvel at the many Mykonos windmills, churches, and lighthouses.

 Essentially an Eden tucked away in the northwesternmost nook of Switzerland, Lucerne is known for its relaxed lakeside atmosphere, historical galleries, and monuments, along with mesmerizing views of the majestic Alps.

 Lucerne is a unique piece of history situated in paradise, where you can have a summertime vacation right out of a storybook.
 Ideal for exploration, relaxation, and romance, the city is full of opportunities that will take you to another time or make time stand still.
 With decorative signposts and ornate facades lining the streets, it’s impossible not to feel intrigued.
 The more you discover about Lucerne’s medieval roots, scenic novelties, and mysterious landscapes, the longer you’ll want to stay.